cjriches/simulatron/simulatron/docs/instruction-set.md

 `JBELOWEQ address`: Like JLESSEREQ but unsigned, i.e. `C`=1 or `Z`=1.

-`JOVERFLOW address`: Jump to the given address if the last operation overflowed, i.e. `O`=1.

-`JNOTOVERFLOW address`: Jump to the given address if the last operation didn't overflow, i.e. `O`=0.

 `CALL address`: Push the address of the next instruction followed by the current flags to the stack, and unconditionally jump to the given address.

 `RETURN`: Pop flags from the stack, then pop the return address from the stack and unconditionally jump to it.